muldon/customer-rewards/README.md

 `$ docker ps`

 You must be able to see the the *customer-rewards* container and the *cr_postgres_container* container running.
-Then, download the file `cr_db.backup` (e.g. to your home folder /home/jack) and copy it to the postgres container as follows:
+But the database is not created yet, so despite the app is running, it can not connect to the database, thus it will fail to run.
+We need to create the database.
+Download the file `cr_db.backup` (e.g. to your home folder /home/jack) and copy it to the postgres container as follows:

 `$ docker cp /home/jack/cr_db.backup cr_postgres_container:/cr_db.backup`